Ultimate Guide To WordPress RSS

 View The Content Of Your RSS Feeds

-As mentioned previously, to view a feed’s content, you have to copy the feed’s URL and paste it into a feedreader, i.e. an application that translates feeds into readable content for humans.
+As mentioned earlier, all you have to do to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that reads and translates feeds into readable content for humans.

 Next, copy the feed URL to your clipboard …